 • Final Written Examination (2 hours) 60%

 • Course Work: 40%

-In-course Tests 40%
+In-course Tests (an assignment may be given) 40%

 FOOD PROCESSING LABORATORY

 CHEM1901 - Introductory Chemistry A, CHEM1902 - Introductory Chemistry B AND Permission of HOD.
 Preference will be given to students majoring in Food Chemistry.